peterkaminski/ai101-peterkaminski-wiki/README.md

 - [[Midjourney v6 and GPT Jailbreaks, 2024-01-13]]
 - [[GPTs and APIs, 2024-01-04]]
 - [[Let's Build an API and a GPT, 2023-12-05]]

+## Other Resources

+RJ has a great organized and curated list of resources for getting into AI, at [Meetup Group AI 101 Links](https://mysiteon.yolasite.com/ai101links.php).